LiaoGuibin/Rbac.Auth.RemoteApi/readme.md

 "# Rbac.Auth.RemoteApi"

+   You can get this package by Nuget

+   Install-Package Rbac.Auth.RemoteApi

    if a MVC controller is run at http://localhost:5000, and provide a POST API by Url http://localhost:5000/Identity/Permission/GetUser

    then we can create the DemoWrapper class.